project-hatohol/HAPI-2.0-Specification/en/README.md

 ## Overview

-Hatohol Arm Plugin Interface (HAPI) 2.0 is protocol for information exchange between Hatohol server and Monitoring server plugin.
+Hatohol Arm Plugin Interface (HAPI) 2.0 is the protocol for information exchange between Hatohol server and Monitoring server plugins.
 It is constructed as JSON-RPC appllication on the communication path that is consolidated between them.

-The following figure express the above overview.
+The following figure expresses the above overview.

 ![overview](../hapi_overview.png)